Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Synthetic Data Generation

 \paragraph{Span Extraction}{ We fine-tune a \robertal{} span extraction model as investigated in previous work~\cite{alberti-etal-2019-synthetic, lewis2018generative}.
 We treat the number of candidates to sample as a hyper-parameter and select the optimal value for $k \in \{1, 5, 10, 15, 20\}$ on the validation set. }

-\paragraph{Generative Answer Detection}{ We use BART~\cite{lewis-etal-2020-bart} in two settings; one generating answer and question, and the other where we generate the answer only, as we find that this setting provides better control of answer diversity.
+\paragraph{Generative Answer Detection}{ We use BART$_\text{Large}$~\cite{lewis-etal-2020-bart} in two settings; one generating answer and question, and the other where we generate the answer only, as we find that this setting provides better control of answer diversity.
 We use the same range of $k \in \{1, 5, 10, 15, 20\}$ for both settings. }

-\paragraph{Self-Attention Labelling (SAL)}{ We propose a multi-label classification head for transformer-based models to jointly model candidate start and end tokens, and provide a binary label for each candidate span.
-We adapt multi-head scaled dot-product attention~\cite{vaswani2017attention} where the projected layer input queries $Q$ and keys $K$ are analogous to the candidate start and end token representation indices respectively.
-We apply a sigmoid over the attention scores computed on the scaled queries and keys, giving a probability matrix with cells corresponding to each candidate span.
-Formally, for a single self-attention labelling head:
+\paragraph{Self-Attention Labelling (SAL)}{ We propose a multi-label classification head to jointly model candidate start and end tokens, and provide a binary label for whether each possible span of text from the passage is a candidate answer.
+We adapt scaled dot-product attention~\cite{vaswani2017attention} where the candidate start, $\textbf{S}$, and end, $\textbf{E}$, token representations are analogous to the projected layer input queries and keys.
+We apply a sigmoid over the computed attention scores, giving a matrix where each cell gives the probability $p(a_{ij} | c)$ of whether the span in the context, $c$, with start index $i$ and end index $j$ is a valid answer candidate.
+Formally:

-We optimise using binary cross-entropy, masking out impossible candidate spans defined as those not in the passage, with end indices before start indices, or longer than the maximum permitted answer length), and overweigh positive examples to help counteract the class imbalance.
-We implement this in \textit{Transformers}~\cite{wolf-etal-2020-transformers} and fine-tune \robertal{} with SAL on the aligned answer candidate dataset. }
+We optimise using binary cross-entropy, masking out impossible answer spans defined as those not in the passage, with end indices before start, or longer than the maximum permitted answer length, and upweigh positive examples to help counteract the class imbalance.
+We decode from the output probability matrix to the original passage tokens using a reversible tokeniser and use a probability threshold of $0.5$ for candidate selection, which can be adapted to tune precision and recall.
+While answer candidate selection only requires a single attention head, the multi-head implementation allows application to any labelling task requiring span modelling with overlaps, where each head is trained to predict labels for each class, such as for nested Named Entity Recognition.
+We implement this in \textit{Transformers}~\cite{wolf-etal-2020-transformers} and fine-tune \robertal{} with SAL on the answer selection dataset. }